ashburndev/raspinfo/README.md

 # raspinfo
 a simple Grails web application to display information about my Raspberry Pi

-## Creating the micro sd card to insert into the Raspberry Pi
+## Preparing the micro sd card to insert into the Raspberry Pi

-Using my Linux computer (an Intel NUC), I ran these commands
+Using my Linux computer (an Intel NUC D54250WYKH [Haswell cpu] runing Ubuntu 14.04), I ran the commands below

     ls -latr
     cat 2016-05-27-raspbian-jessie.shasum